cbsch/cbsch.github.io/_posts/2019-06-13-powershell-remoting-wrapper.md

         # the session that was passed in, or create a new one.
         $sessionList = Get-DynamicRemoteSession

-        # Here we need to replace this bit with the script definition of our wrapped function
-        #$scriptBlock = {ScriptBlock}

         $sessionList | % {
             # Here we need replace {ArgumentList} with the names of the parameters we added
             # to the Param block at the top